Viladoman/CompileScore/README.md

 - Build your C++ project from anywhere, even from within Visual Studio (vcperf collects events system-wide).
 - Run the following command: ```vcperf /stopnoanalyze ScoreDataExtractorBuild buildTraceFile.etl```

-!Warning: the vcperf trace only tracks what is being compiled in that session.
-This means that Incremental builds will only display the data from that, not the overall project data.
+> :warning: **If you are doing incremental builds**: *vcperf* only tracks what is being compiled in the current session.
+This means that incremental builds will only display the data from the last build, not the overall project data.

 #### C++ Data Exporter
 The following command will extract and pack the build data from the *.etl* trace file generated